Cycling, especially training, racing or touring is demanding. Your bike is powered by the food you eat.

 Load up with slow-burn carbs and fluids

-A high carbohydrate breakfast with a little protein will help to set you up for a day of cycling.
+A large high-carbohydrate breakfast with a little protein will help to set you up for a day of cycling.

 Load up with porridge, cereal, muesli with milk, toast and peanut butter, honey, jam, bananas, fruit juice etc.